 Lori Dickes, Ph.D. is the associate director of the South Carolina Water Resources Center.
 She is an assistant professor and program director of the Master in Public Administration Program at Clemson University in the College Behavioral, Social and Health Sciences and College of Education.
 Lori has been at Clemson since 2005 and has worked in the Department of Applied Economics, the Strom Thurmond Institute; and has been the MPA Program Director since 2013.
 Currently and previously held positions include: assistant director of the South Carolina Water Resources Center at Clemson University; professor associate and outreach for SC Economics; and director of economic education at Lander University in Greenwood, SC.
 Dr. Dickes has taught economics and policy for over 20 years and is committed to improving young people’s understanding of economics and the role economics plays in our lives.
 She has master's degrees in both applied economics and political sciences from the University of Central Florida and a Ph.D. in policy studies from Clemson University.
 Her professional experience includes over 20 years of experience teaching economics at universities and colleges in Florida, Minnesota and South Carolina.
 For over 15 years, she has been one of the primary teacher trainers for the South Carolina Council on Economic Education.
 Her current research and professional interests are focused on regional and rural economic development, the economic and social impacts of public health innovations, and water policy and management.
 Lori’s research strives to understand economic incentives and costs related to public health initiatives in areas like immunization, food security analysis, and social and health issues like obesity.
 She is working in collaboration with a joint Greenville Health System and Clemson research team to study neonatal abstinence.
 She is also currently involved in a pilot study to understand the impact of social and cultural messaging on weight management programs.

-Tom Walker, Ph.D. is a postdoctoral fellow in the South Carolina Water Resources Center.
+Tom Walker, Ph.D. is the research coordinator for the South Carolina Water Resources Center.
 Tom has been at Clemson since 2012 and worked and taught for the MPA program while pursuing his doctorate in Policy Studies.
-His postdoctoral fellowship is primarily focused on the State Water Planning Process.
+He was previously a postdoctoral fellow in the SC Water Resources Center and his work primarily focused on the State Water Planning Process.
 Dr. Walker received his B.A. degree in History from Randolph-Macon College and his M.P.A. in Public Administration with a Government concentration from Seattle University.
 He received a Ph.D. in Policy Studies from Clemson University with an emphasis in environmental and natural resource policy.

 South Carolina Water Resources Center